What Is the New Car Loan Interest Deduction and Do You Qualify?

 Congress designed this as a temporary measure to stimulate domestic auto production and help middle-income buyers with affordability.
 The Joint Committee on Taxation estimates the deduction will cost $31 billion from fiscal years 2025 through 2034 - making it one of the top 25% costliest provisions in the entire One Big Beautiful Bill Act.

 The deduction is above-the-line, which means you don't have to itemize to claim it.
 This matters because most taxpayers take the standard deduction.
-In 2025, the standard deduction sits at $15,000 for single filers and $30,000 for married couples filing jointly.
-You get both the standard deduction and the vehicle loan interest deduction.
+For tax year 2025, the One Big Beautiful Bill Act raised the standard deduction to $15,750 for single filers and $31,500 for married couples filing jointly.
+You get both the standard deduction and the car loan interest deduction.

 Your lender tracks the interest you pay and reports it to the IRS.
-For 2025, lenders can provide a simple year-end statement showing your total interest paid.
+For 2025, lenders can provide a simple year-end statement showing your total interest paid - the IRS issued Notice 2025-57 providing transitional relief so lenders don't face penalties for this simplified reporting.
 Starting in 2026, lenders must use Form 1098-VLI - a new IRS form specifically for vehicle loan interest reporting.

-You claim the deduction on Schedule 1-A, a new attachment to Form 1040.
+You claim the deduction on Schedule 1-A (Form 1040), Additional Deductions.
 You'll need to include your vehicle identification number on the form.
 The IRS uses the VIN to verify the vehicle meets the US assembly requirement.

 Current Auto Loan Statistics That Make This Deduction Matter

-Interest rates remain elevated.
+Interest rates remain high.
 The average auto loan rate sits at 6.8% for new vehicles and 11.54% for used vehicles as of the second quarter of 2025, according to Experian.
-For borrowers with excellent credit (scores above 780), rates average 5.18%.
+For borrowers with strong credit (scores above 780), rates average 5.18%.
 For those with poor credit (scores below 580), rates hit 15.81%.

 Monthly payments have climbed accordingly.
 The average new car payment reached $749 per month in Q2 2025.
 That's for a loan term averaging 68 months.
 Total interest paid over a typical 72-month loan at current rates adds up to approximately $9,500.